1. Child and Adolescent Inpatient Unit: Ingalls Memorial Hospital

 The UIC/IJR outpatient clinic maintains an active caseload.
 The clinic population is approximately 60% male and 40% female.
 Approximately 60% are black, 20% are white, and 20% are Hispanic.
 Fifty-five percent are elementary school-age children, 35% are adolescents, and 10% are preschoolers.
 Typical diagnoses include depressive or anxiety disorders, sexual or physical abuse, family conflict, disruptive disorders, learning disorders, developmental disability/mental retardation, psychotic disorders, and specific symptom disorders such as enuresis and encopresis.
 Referral sources include schools, community agencies, private practitioners, Department of Children and Family Services, Department of Corrections, the University of Illinois complex, Department of Mental Health inpatient units, City of Chicago Mental Health Clinics, and self-referrals.
 Services include consultation, diagnostic assessment, and treatment.
 Treatment provided may be either short- or long-term.
 Treatment modalities include an overall eclectic biopsychosocial approach, supportive psychotherapy, psychodynamic psychotherapy, psychopharmacology, group therapy, individual and family systems (including occasional larger group therapy and marital therapy), and cognitive-behavioral therapy.

-Residents maintain an ongoing outpatient caseload throughout the two years of training.
+Residents maintain an ongoing outpatient medication management and psychotherapy caseloads throughout the two years of training.
 Weekly individual supervision of outpatient treatment is provided by several supervisors for each resident, in addition to special group practicum supervision in family work.
 In keeping with our philosophy of teaching our trainees to become excellent teachers, supervisors, and administrative leaders, we give special responsibilities to our second-year trainees.
 They become outpatient group leaders, under supervision.
 They also supervise general psychiatry residents on their outpatient cases and are given supervision in this activity.
 They give lectures to third-year medical students, and are given feedback on their lecture style.
-Second-year trainees also spend one afternoon a week either in the Metropolitan Family Services MHC (see below), or in our own Pediatric Mood Disorders clinic, under the supervision of Mani Pavuluri, M.D., and Julie Carbray, Ph.D., DNSc.
-Additionally, residents rotate through the Pediatric Anxiety and Trauma Disorders clinic under the supervision of Sucheta Connolly, M.D.
+Second-year trainees also rotate in our own Pediatric Mood Disorders clinic, under the supervision of Mani Pavuluri, M.D., and Julie Carbray, Ph.D., DNSc and the Pediatric Stress and Anxiety clinic under the supervision of Meghann Hennelley, M.D.
 These UIC/IJR subspecialty outpatient clinics use a multidisciplinary team approach to assessment and treatment, and trainees are taught how to run outpatient groups as part of this clinic.

 A Board-certified child and adolescent psychiatrist who is on our faculty and in private practice, Henry Gault, M.D., is the rotation coordinator and supervisor.
 SEDOL (Special Education District of Lake County) is a special education cooperative with a school population base of 67,000 students being served by 40 individual small suburban districts.
 Of these, 8000 have special education needs, and 2000 are within self-contained classrooms.
 The Lake County population tends to be middle-class, non-minority, and the school resources are excellent.
 At SEDOL, we consult to both regular and special education classrooms.
 Ages seen range from the Parent-Infant Center (0-3 years) to 21-year-old handicapped young adults.
 Diagnostic categories seen include autism, developmental disability/mental retardation, disruptive disorders, learning disability, physically handicapped, and mood disorders.